Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 Currently, JanOS is focused on the concept of _identity_ and _naming_ - as every single entity in the stack comes with both a unique identifier and a string "name."
 This was borne out of a basic desire: I don't want to trace 'X5D0-A5' through a set of log files when building a neural stack!
-To solve this, my initial work took the brillian NameDB from Kyle MacLeod and paired it with the wonderful Internet SurnameDB, allowing me to randomly create _human_ names based entirely off of a real and practical dataset.
+To solve this, my initial work took the brilliant NameDB from Kyle MacLeod and paired it with the wonderful Internet SurnameDB, allowing me to randomly create _human_ names based entirely off of a real and practical dataset.
 The trouble with this is that the names aren't always, well, _simple_ to hold in memory - a challenge that many creatives before me typically solved with clever pairings of words.
 For instance, `343 Guilty Spark` `Johnny 5`